Uninstall

 User Impact

 When you are ready to remove the first-generation package from your org, the steps below can help.
-If you become stuck or encounter unexpected issues while following these steps, feel free to for assistance.
+If you become stuck or encounter unexpected issues while following these steps, feel free to contact our Support team for assistance.

 1